Chapter 1:

 So...

-To explain the current situation, we need to go back just a few minutes before Shin arrives late to the party.
+To explain the current situation, we need to go back just a few minutes to before Shin arrives late to the party.

 Whilst the class laughs their asses off at the comedic scene of Haruto’s shenanigans, they fail to notice the glowing magic circle expanding beneath their feet.